 Where can I find information on how to access the vaccine in Toronto, Ontario?

-You can find more information on Ontario’s COVID-19 vaccine website.
+Although COVID-19 vaccination isn’t required for students located in Toronto, you can find more information on Ontario’s COVID-19 vaccine website.
 The province has a three-phased vaccination plan with vaccines available to the general public beginning in July 2021.
 Visit this page to book a vaccine if you are eligible.

 Where can I find information on how to access the vaccine in Vancouver, British Columbia?